prnvbaraiya/ProctoVigil/README.md

 - [x] In basic table hide is not working
 - [x] JWT token null on page refresh so store in cookie
+- [ ] Attempt Quiz not working Properly First Ask Permissions

 - [x] 20% webrtc module & quiz module & frontend layout
-- [ ] 40% admin can add users & quiz & admin profile setting
+- [x] 40% admin can add users & quiz & admin profile setting
 - [ ] 60% all the result will be disply & send mail & quiz with subjective and different sections
 - [ ] 75% integrate the lms system with quiz & bug fixes
 - [ ] 100% integrate ai quiz and lms system